getvero/mdx-to-email/README.md

 Run it:

 ```
-bun main.js
+bun main.js inputs/name-of-input-file.mdx
 ```

 ## Things I'd like to do in the future

-- Specify input file on the command line.
-- Re-architect away from one large `main.js` file.
+- Refactor away from one large `main.js` file.
-- Support different "themes".
-  - These could be different folders of components, with the styles coded into the components.
-  - If inlining works properly, the components might be similar but the styles stored globally in a `.css` file (I've started with this but not nailed it).
-- Support [React Email](https://react.email).
-I am familiar with MJML but React Email might be simpler with `.mdx`.
-  - Supporting both might be cool.
-I.e. choose whether a "theme" is in Markdown or React Email.
+- Support different themes/brands.
+This might be as simple as including different `.css` files but the inlining doesn't seem to work as fully as I'd like yet.
-- Automatically detect which components have an `MjmlSection` component as these need to be handled differently.
+- Automatically detect which components have an `MjmlSection` component as these need to be handled differently during rendering.